jhelou96/budgey/README.md

 # budgey

 Budgey is a budget management software available for free under the GNU/GPL license.
-It is written in Java under the MVC architecture and uses JavaFX and FXML for the graphical user interface.
+It is written in Java following the MVC architecture and uses JavaFX and FXML for the graphical user interface.

 ## Installation

 Budgey is at the moment available only for Windows but we plan to release a Mac and Linux version really soon.
-To install the software, download it from the [official website](http://budgey.net) and follow the installation process.
+To install the software, download it from the [official website](http://budgeyapp.000webhostapp.com/) and follow the installation process.

 ## Contributing